Features

 - Select the mounted Target XDCAM disc and hit OK to start the export.

-But please note that in this case Avid's internal XDCAMHD encoder is utilized rather than the one of the nablet XAVC XDCAM plug-in and no additional metadata can be set.
+But please note that in this case the Avid's internal XDCAM HD encoder is utilized rather than the one of the nablet XAVC XDCAM plug-in and no additional meta data can be set.

 Instant HDR Workflow